 Each year Hawaii recognizes a student journalist of the year.
 Congratulations to the 2024 HiJOY winner, Devin Panalal of ‘Iolani School.
 Second place goes to Shane Kaneshiro of McKinley High School.
 Third place goes to Charlize Pilialoha Gaudiello of Mid-Pacific Institute.

-To enter, the student must be a senior who has been involved in student journalism for at least one year.
+To enter, the student must be a senior who has been involved in student journalism in some way.
 The journalist could work for their school newspaper, yearbook, broadcast media, etc. They must make a digital portfolio providing evidence and reflection on Reporting/Writing, Editing/Leadership/Teamwork, and Law/Ethics/News Literacy, plus evidence from one choice category: Design, Commitment to Diversity, Broadcast Journalism, Photojournalism, Web/Social Media, or Marketing/Audience Engagement.

 The Hawaii Chapter of the Asian American Journalists Association provided monetary prizes.
 AAJA is an organization that supports Asian American and Pacific Islander representation in the newsroom and strives for equitable and accurate coverage of Asian Americans and Pacific Islanders and AAPI issues.